jingxixu/humanoid-robots-s19/README.md

 ```

 # Part 1: Basic Motion
 In this part you need to control the robot to do a series of basic motions.
-[Video Demo](https://youtu.be/e8qMkphO-_w)
+See a video demo [here](https://youtu.be/e8qMkphO-_w).

 ## Prerequisites
 We expect you to have already gone through the following tutorials before you start this part.